 - Indecency with a child

 - Continuous sexual abuse

 If you have been charged with a sex crime, you should seek a lawyer’s help as soon as possible.

 If you are under suspicion or investigation, you should never enter into dialogue with the police before contacting a lawyer.
 The police will want to leave you with the impression that they are on your side.
 However, they are well-schooled in interviewing techniques.
 They know how to get people to say things that will help them prove the charges and eliminate possible defenses.

 People who are accused of sex crimes—and child sex crimes in particular—are terrified for good reason.
 These cases carry very negative stigma, regardless of the principle that all persons are presumed innocent.
 In some instances, an ex-spouse makes a false accusation of child abuse to gain leverage in a child custody dispute.

-Even though plea bargains may be available for a sex charge, our defense lawyers always take a cautious approach.
+Even though plea bargains may be available for a sex charge, attorney Wes Ball always takes a cautious approach.
 Even if you receive probation in a sex case, you could be subject to sex offender registration for the rest of your life.

 Defenses in Sex Crime Case

 There are two basic defenses in a sex crime case: